 Thomas P. Stafford (Lieutenant General, United States Air Force, Retired) NASA Astronaut was born Sept.
-17, 1930, in Weatherford, Okla.
+17, 1930, in Weatherford, Oklahoma.
 He received a Bachelor of science degree from the United States Naval Academy in 1952.
 In addition, General Stafford is the recipient of several honorary degrees.
-These include a doctorate of science from Oklahoma City University; a doctorate of communications, Emerson College, Boston, Massachusetts; a doctorate of aeronautical engineering, Embry-Riddle Aeronautical University, Daytona Beach, Florida; and a doctorate of humanities, Oklahoma Christian College, Edmond, Okla.
-His military decorations and awards include the Distinguished Service Medal (air Force design), Distinguished Flying Cross with one Oak Leaf Cluster, Air Force Commendation Medal, Air Force Outstanding Unit Award with one Oak Leaf Cluster, the NASA Distinguished Service Medal, and the NASA Exceptional Service Medal (twice).
+These include a doctorate of science from Oklahoma City University; a doctorate of communications, Emerson College, Boston, Massachusetts; a doctorate of aeronautical engineering, Embry-Riddle Aeronautical University, Daytona Beach, Florida; and a doctorate of humanities, Oklahoma Christian College, Edmond, Oklahoma.
+His military decorations and awards include the Distinguished Service Medal (Air Force design), Distinguished Flying Cross with one Oak Leaf Cluster, Air Force Commendation Medal, Air Force Outstanding Unit Award with one Oak Leaf Cluster, the NASA Distinguished Service Medal, and the NASA Exceptional Service Medal (twice).

 General Stafford assumed command of the Air Force Flight Test Center Nov.
 4, 1975.
 He was promoted to the grade of Major General Aug.
 9, 1975, and to Lieutenant General on March 15, 1978.
 On May 1, 1978, he assumed the duties as Deputy Chief of Staff, Research Development and Acquisition, Headquarters United States Air Force, Washington, D.C.
 He retired from the Air Force on Nov.
 1, 1979.